flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 ## A quick introduction

-The Playstation 2 was not one of the most powerful consoles of its generation, yet it managed to achieve a level of popularity unthinkable for other companies.
+The PlayStation 2 was not one of the most powerful consoles of its generation, yet it managed to achieve a level of popularity unthinkable for other companies.

-This machine is nowhere near as simple as the [original Playstation](`r ref("playstation")`) was, but we will see why it didn't share the same fate of [previous complicated consoles](`r ref("sega-saturn")`).
+This machine is nowhere near as simple as the [original PlayStation](`r ref("playstation")`) was, but we will see why it didn't share the same fate of [previous complicated consoles](`r ref("sega-saturn")`).

 ```{r results="asis"}
 supporting_imagery()